 - Be sure to dig your post hole as straight down as possible.
-If you live in an area that freezes heavily in the winter, digging a post hole that is wider at the top than the bottom can allow for heaving of the post in deep freeze conditions. - The rule of thumb is that a post hole should be roughly three times the diameter of the post you are setting.
-So if you were setting a 2x2 post, the hole should be at least 6" across (2x3 = 6).
+If you live in an area that freezes heavily in the winter, digging a post hole that is wider at the top than the bottom can allow for heaving of the post in deep freeze conditions. - The diameter of your post hole will vary based on the size of the gate. - o Driveway Gates - If your driveway gate is Classic or Smooth Top style and has a 7ft wide or smaller leaf using a 4x4 post, you can use the rule of thumb that a post hole should be roughly three times the diameter of the post you are setting.
+So if you were setting a 4x4 post, the hole should be at MINIMUM 12" across (4x3 = 12).
 A wider hole will not hurt anything, but it will require more concrete.